ronylee11/ant/README.md

 # Screenshot

-Picture of 3 alacritty nvim instances, one running terminal using tmux
+Picture of nvim with NERDTree and Floaterm
 ![Alt text](./showcase.png)

 # Usage